LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/mount.md

 ## How to mount

-Just right-click the entity and drive it.
+Just right-click the entity and control it.

 {% hint style="warning" %}
-Only the first player who sits on the vehicle can drive it.
+Only the first player who sits on the entity can control it.
 {% endhint %}